-Beyond Property Management recently took over management of a property that was non-compliant under pool safety laws in Queensland.
-We regularly come across examples like this, of why having an expert property management Agency looking after your investment property is so very important, and how our role as property managers extends so far beyond just being rent collectors.
-With increasing legislative compliance and complexity, the recognition that a property managers’ role is to maximise their client’s return but also minimise their exposure to risk becomes more and more important.
+Beyond Property Management recently took over management of a property that was non-compliant under Queensland pool safety laws.
+We regularly come across examples of properties not adhering to pool safety laws.
+With increasing legislative compliance and complexity surrounding pool safety laws, the recognition that a property managers’ role is to maximise their client’s return but also minimise their exposure to risk becomes more and more important.

 - Pool safety laws in Queensland apply to pools at houses, townhouses, units, hotels, motels, backpacker hostels, homestay accommodation and caravan parks – but the rules are different when the pool is for tenants’ exclusive use compared to pools that are shared pools.

 - An exclusive-use pool is a pool or spa at a house, or one that is contained within one particular unit that is only for the use of the tenants of that one particular unit.
 A shared pool for instance is a pool at a unit complex which is used by the occupiers of multiple units.

 - Pool safety laws in Queensland cover spas and portable pools capable of being filled to a depth of 300mm or more of water and have a volume of more than 2000ltr or a filtration system.

 - The laws cover, but are not limited to, the height and strength of pool barriers, non-climbable zones, pool gates, gate-latching requirements and preventing direct access from a building into a pool area.

 - Every pool owner is responsible for ensuring their pool complies with pool safety standards – however the pool safety certificate, which certifies compliance, is only required when selling or leasing a property

 - A pool safety certificate for a shared pool must be displayed at the main entrance to the premises or at a gate/door accessing the pool, however a non-shared pool does not require the certificate to be displayed on premises.